Table of Contents[Hide][Show]

 If you don’t have the time to keep calling and checking for availability, register your interest on the free website, Open Hotel Alert.

 Simply enter your travel dates and a list of area hotels pops up – those with availability and ones that are sold out.
 Select the one you’re interested in, enter your preferred contact method (text message, email or both) and Open Hotel Alert will contact you if a room becomes available at that property.

-The free service is affiliated with Booking.com; they earn a commission if you book your room through the site.
+The free service is affiliated with Booking.com; the company earns a commission if you book your room through the site.

 Another way to use the internet to your advantage is with a simple Google search.
-Enter your hotel name and Google will pop up different booking platforms such as Expedia, Hotels.com and Booking.com.
+Enter your hotel name and Google will pop up different booking platforms such as Expedia or Hotels.com.
 These booking platforms may have one or two rooms even when the hotel website indicates no availability.